nodeschool/montreal/CONTRIBUTING.md

 Generating the Site
 -------------------

-One you have made your changes, you can test them, by running (tested on macOS and Linux):
+Once you have made your changes, you can test them by running (tested on macOS and Linux):

 `script/cibuild`